UNDERSTANDING HOW TO AVOID PERSONAL FINANCE MISTAKES BEFORE THEY HAPPEN WILL SAVE YOU TIME, MONEY AND YOUR SANITY.

 Always begin and end your day with a SMILE!- Mr.CBB

-Every week I get tens of thousands of people visit Canadian Budget Binder because they did a search online and found my blog.
+Every week, I get tens of thousands of people visiting Canadian Budget Binder because they did a search online and found my blog.

 Most times funny, Sometimes serious.

-- Is it wrong to take money from my husband especially if he spends it recklessly on his girlfriends?– I don’t know what type of relationship you are in but taking money is wrong.
+- Is it wrong to take money from my husband, especially if he wastes it on his girlfriends?– I don’t know what type of relationship you are in, but taking money is wrong.
 The best thing to do is talk to your husband.
-If you don’t approve of his girlfriends you might want to tackle that topic too.

-- How to make donuts like Tim Hortons– I’m sure they have a website somewhere with all of their secret recipes.
+- How to make donuts like Tim Hortons- they have a website with their secret recipes.

 - Meat Markdown Day Ontario– Uh huh, Is this such a thing?